Manhattan skyline at dusk seen from across the East River with the Empire State Building lit

 9.9Location

-Why for business — The Plaza Hotel opened on October 1, 1907 at the corner of Fifth Avenue and Central Park South, and has been the symbol of New York palace hospitality for 117 years.
-The current operating model — under Saudi Arabian Sahara Group ownership since 2018 — runs 282 hotel rooms (the re…
+Why for business: The Plaza Hotel opened on October 1, 1907 at the corner of Fifth Avenue and Central Park South, and has been the symbol of New York palace hospitality for 117 years.
+The current operating model, under Saudi Arabian Sahara Group ownership since 2018, runs 282 hotel rooms (the remainder of the building is private residences).

 Best room: Champagne Suite (working-executive option) or Royal Plaza Suite for the corner-flagship.